EnerSys (NYSE:ENS) Issues Q1 2023 Earnings Guidance

-EnerSys (NYSE:ENS – Get Rating) updated its first quarter 2023 earnings guidance on Wednesday.
-The company provided EPS guidance of $1.10-$1.20 for the period, compared to the consensus EPS estimate of $1.20.
-The company issued revenue guidance of -.
+EnerSys (NYSE:ENS – Get Rating) last issued its quarterly earnings data on Wednesday, May 25th.
+The industrial products company reported $1.20 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.15 by $0.05.
+The firm had revenue of $907.00 million for the quarter, compared to analyst estimates of $872.18 million.
+EnerSys had a net margin of 4.29% and a return on equity of 12.44%.
+EnerSys’s revenue was up 11.5% on a year-over-year basis.
+During the same period in the previous year, the firm earned $1.30 EPS.
+Equities research analysts forecast that EnerSys will post 5.13 earnings per share for the current year.

-A number of equities analysts have commented on the stock.
-StockNews.com cut shares of EnerSys from a buy rating to a hold rating in a research note on Wednesday, June 8th.
-Oppenheimer cut their price target on shares of EnerSys from $88.00 to $80.00 and set an outperform rating for the company in a research note on Friday, May 27th.
+A number of analysts have issued reports on ENS shares.
+Oppenheimer cut their price target on shares of EnerSys from $88.00 to $80.00 and set an outperform rating on the stock in a research note on Friday, May 27th.
+StockNews.com lowered shares of EnerSys from a buy rating to a hold rating in a research note on Friday, June 17th.

+Hedge funds have recently added to or reduced their stakes in the stock.
+Quantbot Technologies LP purchased a new stake in shares of EnerSys during the first quarter worth approximately $60,000.
+Covestor Ltd increased its stake in shares of EnerSys by 58.2% during the first quarter.
+Covestor Ltd now owns 930 shares of the industrial products company’s stock worth $69,000 after buying an additional 342 shares during the period.
+Captrust Financial Advisors boosted its holdings in EnerSys by 79.5% in the first quarter.
+Captrust Financial Advisors now owns 2,760 shares of the industrial products company’s stock valued at $206,000 after purchasing an additional 1,222 shares in the last quarter.
+Vident Investment Advisory LLC acquired a new position in EnerSys in the fourth quarter valued at approximately $256,000.
+Finally, HighTower Advisors LLC acquired a new position in EnerSys in the first quarter valued at approximately $264,000.
+Hedge funds and other institutional investors own 97.03% of the company’s stock.

 About EnerSys (Get Rating)